geechia/getdata-012Project/Codebook.md

 ==================================================================
-Coursera course project : Getting and Cleaning Data Project Codebook
+Getting and Cleaning Data Project Codebook
 ==================================================================

 This project is to analyse the randomly partitioned training and test data sets collected from